Corporate Positions on BPA

-(Maker of Chef Boyardee, La Choy, Hunt’s, Pam, and Reddi Wip)
+(Maker of Chef Boyardee, La Choy, Wolf Chili, Ro-Tel, Marie Callender’s, Rosarita, Ranch Style, Dennison’s, Hunt’s, Pam, and Reddi Wip)

-In response to a Breast Cancer Fund written inquiry, ConAgra stated in a letter dated May 24, 2011:
+In response to a Breast Cancer Fund written inquiries, ConAgra stated in a letters dated May 24, 2011 and August 29, 2013:

 "…The alternate liners for tomatoes are vinyl; which is approved by FDA and has been used safely and effectively in food packaging for decades.
 New aerosol cans are lined with polyester resin.”